Attenomics-Labs/contracts/Architecture.md

 - Acts as a single, reliable onboarding entry point for creators.
 - Maintains a registry mapping a hashed Twitter/X handle to the deployed Creator Token contract.
 - Stores information about the supported AI agents that token creators can use for token distribution.
-- Ideally implemented as an NFT contract that deploys Creator Token contracts as NFTs, providing a fraud‑proof record.
+- Is implemented as an NFT contract that deploys Creator Token contracts as NFTs, providing a fraud‑proof record.
+- Contains the required metadata for each Creator Token NFT so that any user can raise a fraud proof.
+This metadata includes:
+  1. A deterministic, queryable, decentralized storage URL where all the data is stored (ideally an API endpoint in the format: `attenomics/creator/hash_of_twitter`).
+  2. The creator's social profiles used to track community engagement.
+  3. The creator's link tree (e.g., Instagram, Telegram, etc.).
+  4. Community information (Title, Vision, Description).
+  5. Details about the token distribution (Community, Self, and Market) including specifics such as the number of days for community distribution, vesting details for self tokens, and whether any initial liquidity was provided for the market.
+- In the future, ownership could potentially be transferred in a more literal sense in v2.

 **Benefits:**
-- Enables any creator to easily create their token contract.
+- Enables any creator to easily deploy their token contract.
 - Allows the protocol to update or manage the list of supported AI agents.
 - Provides a unified integration point for the frontend.